Harder's conjecture I: An enhanced version of Harder's conjecture

 \begin{theorem} Let $G$ be a Hecke eigenform in $S_{\bf k}(\varGamma^{(n)})$ for a fixed ${\bf k}=(k_1,\ldots,k_n) \in \ZZ^n$ with $k_1 \ge \cdots \ge k_n >n$.
 For positive integers $k$ and $d$ with $k >d$, we assume one of the following conditions: \begin{itemize} \item[(1)] $k-d >k_1-1$ and $k \equiv d \pmod 2$. \item[(2)] $k+d-1<k_n-n, \ k>d$ and $k \equiv d+n \pmod 2$. \end{itemize} Define ${\bf k}'=(k_1',\ldots,k_{n+2d}') \in \ZZ^{n+2d}$ so that $k_1' \ge \cdots \ge k_{n+2d}'$ and

-Then for any Hecke eigenform $f \in S_{2k}(SL_2(\ZZ))$, there exists a Hecke eigenform $\scrm_{n,d,{\bf k}}^{{\bf k}'}(f,G) \in S_{\bf k'}(\varGamma^{(n+2d)})$ such that
+Then, for any Hecke eigenform $f \in S_{2k}(\SL_2(\ZZ))$, there exists a Hecke eigenform $\scrm_{n,d,{\bf k}}^{{\bf k}'}(f,G) \in S_{\bf k'}(\varGamma^{(n+2d)})$ such that

-Here we make the convention that $L(s,G,\St)=\zeta(s)$ if $n=0$. \end{theorem} The above two theorems follow from Chenevier-Lannes \cite[\S 8.5.1]{Chenevier-Lannes19} or Chenevier and Renard [\cite{Chenevier-Renard13}, Lemmas 9.3 and 9.4].
+Here we make the convention that $L(s,G,\St)=\zeta(s)$ if $n=0$. \end{theorem} Theorem \ref{th.atobe1} (1) for the case $n=0$, and Theorem \ref{th.atobe1} (2) have been proved in \cite[Proposition 5.3]{Dummigan17} and \cite[Proposition 5.2]{Dummigan17}, respectively.
+(These results were proved under a certain assumption.
+But such an assumption was proved by Arancibia, M{\oe}glin and Renard \cite{AMR}(cf.\ Remark \ref{remarkMF}), and they are now unconditional results.)
+A general case of Theorem \ref{th.atobe1} (1) and Theorem \ref{th.atobe2} may be proved similarly.
 But, for readers' convenience we will give their proofs in Appendix A. Theorem \ref{th.atobe1} was conjectured by Ibukiyama \cite{Ibukiyama12} in special cases with numerical examples.
 We say that the lifts in (1) and (2) are the lifts of types $\scra^{(I)}$ and $\scra^{(II)}$, respectively.
 If $n=0$ and